nymtech/nym/documentation/dev-portal/src/events/37c3/nym-vpn.md

 ```

-> **If you committ to test NymVPN aplha, please start with the [user research form](https://opnform.com/forms/nymvpn-user-research-at-37c3-yccqko) where all the steps will be provided**.
+> **If you commit to test NymVPN aplha, please start with the [user research form](https://opnform.com/forms/nymvpn-user-research-at-37c3-yccqko) where all the steps will be provided**.

 ## Preparation